 Phone book listings of the 1940s show that by the end of the decade there were already a number of businesses which called themselves Wedgwood, and it seemed that was the most natural and appropriate name for the new elementary school.

-The name of Decatur School fades away
+The name of Decatur School fades away and then returns again

 Four Wagons West: The Story of Seattle, Roberta Frye Watt, 1931.
 Seattle Public Library, 979.7772.

 Pig-Tail Days in Old Seattle, Sophie Frye Bass, 1937.
 Seattle Public Library, 917.972.